The Rundown

 PROS

-- Lower in protein but still packed with nutrients appropriate for Dobermans
+- Lower protein content but still packed with nutrients appropriate for Dobermans

-- Contains great additions for Dobermans such as L-carnitine and glucosamine, vitamins and minerals
+- Contains helpful supplements for Dobermans such as L-carnitine and glucosamine, vitamins and minerals

 - Good complex carbohydrates included, such as brown rice